 When the FLC locus is closed, FLOWERING TIME (FT), its homolog TWIN SISTER OF FT (TSF), and SUPPRESSOR OF OVEREXPRESSION OF CONSTANS 1 (SOC1) can then be expressed.
 FT travels through the phloem and into meristem tissues (Corbesier et al. 2007).
 Once there, FT triggers floral induction by transitioning meristem cells to a reproductive state by promoting LEAFY (LFY) and APETALA1 (AP1), the two primary promoters of floral apical meristem growth (Amasino 2004).
 These then cause pluripotent cells in the SAM to differentiate and divide into reproductive tissues and eventually flowering bodies.

 There are another five homologs of FLC within Arabidopsis that are regulated by vernalisation.
 Expression of MADS AFFECTING FLOWERING1 (MAF1) through MAF4 are all downregulated by vernalisation, whereas MAF5 is upregulated (Ratcliffe et al. 2003).
 Different isoforms of MAF2 are expressed at different temperatures, with maf2 mutants

+RE: Figure 1.
+How does FT expression increase during winter?
+Where is the long-day signal??

+The cereal VRN2 gene is not expressed in SD so is not repressed by cold.
+Best to have it off completely in winter (less than 10 hour days is a threshold)

 showing an inability to repress flowering at low temperatures (Airoldi et al. 2015).
 This indicates that while FLC is still the primary regulator of flowering time and main target of regulation by vernalisation, it does not act as the sole regulator.
 Modifications to genes upstream of FLC regulate its expression, not just flc mutants.
 Natural variations in FRI in Arabidopsis ecotypes resulting in low FRI levels have been shown to decrease the time to flowering, meaning the presence of FRI promotes expression of FLC (Werner et al. 2005).
 Similarly, vin3 loss of function mutants are shown to lose the ability to detect cold, meaning the plant no longer responds to vernalisation (Sung & Amasino 2004).